wongtakpan/scRNA-seq-analysis/README.md

 ## Setup Instructions
 1. Create a new project folder and place both Python scripts (analysis.py, plots.py) inside it.
 2. Download the data:
 This project uses the log normalized version of the expression matrices.
-The log2 anndata files of WMB-10Xv3, WMB-10Xv2 and WMB-10XMulti which were used for the analysis can be found in the ``expression_matrices`` folder in downloaded from: https://allen-brain-cell-atlas.s3.us-west-2.amazonaws.com/index.html
+The log2 anndata files of WMB-10Xv3, WMB-10Xv2 and WMB-10XMulti which were used for the analysis can be downloaded from the `expression_matrices` folder in the given database: https://allen-brain-cell-atlas.s3.us-west-2.amazonaws.com/index.html
-Raw single-cell data: Data Download Link

-Metadata files: Metadata Download Link
+Metadata files: `cell_metadata.csv` can be found in `metadata/WMB-10X/`.
+For the analysis the version dated `20241115` was used.

 Create directories:
 In your project folder, create two new folders: